raj-optisol/angularjs-on-rails/README.md

 	rails g angular:install -G

-## Contributing to Optisol Angular Rails
+## Contributing to AngularJS on Rails

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.